 Fortunately we weren't taking on water, the boat started and we were able to motor to the marina under our own power.

 So this is where we've been since August 4th.
-The pops and rudders had to be sent out, the shafts were fine, no holes in the hull and there is some fiberglass work to be done.
+The props and rudders had to be sent out, the shafts were fine, no holes in the hull and there is some fiberglass work to be done.
 Hopefully if all goes well, we will be able to leave Friday August 18th.

 I'm typing this at the library because the marina has poor internet service. that's kind of been the theme throughout Canada.
 No or very poor internet at the marinas.